HaigBishop/quiet-consensus/README.md

 - [Architecture](./docs/architecture.md)

 ## To Do
-- Create the SCT NFT
+- Mint some SCT NFTs
 - Create the polling contract
 - Link-up front end to blockchain